abenga/valagtk3tutorial/content/chapter-03-first-programs/03-first-programs.md

   <figcaption>Hello World a la GTK</figcaption>
 </figure>

-    /* examples/chapter_03/02_helloworld.vala */
+    /** examples/chapter_03/02_helloworld.vala */

-    class HelloWorld {
+    /* We define a HelloWorld class as a subclass Gtk.Window. */ class HelloWorld : Gtk.Window {

-      private Gtk.Window window;
       private Gtk.Button button;

       /* This is a callback function.
-It takes no arguments in
-       * this example.
-We will learn more about callbacks later. */ public void hello () {
+The data arguments are ignored in this example.
+More on callbacks below. */ public void hello () {
         stdout.printf("Hello World\n");
       }

+      public bool on_delete_event () {
-      /* If you return FALSE in the "delete_event" signal handler, GTK will
-       * emit the "destroy" signal.
-Returning TRUE means you don’t want the
+        /* If you return FALSE in the "delete_event" signal handler, GTK will emit the "destroy" signal.
+Returning TRUE means you don’t want the window to be destroyed.
-       * window to be destroyed.
-This is useful for popping up ’are you sure
-       * you want to quit?’ type dialogs.
+           This is useful for popping up ’are you sure you want to quit?’ type dialogs. */
-       *
-       * If you change "return true;" to "return false" the main window will
-       * be destroyed with a "delete_event".*/
-      public bool delete_event () {
         stdout.printf("delete event occurred\n");
+        /* Change true to false and the main window will be destroyed with a "delete_event". */
-        return true;
+        return false;
       }

       /* Another callback. */
-      public void destroy() {
+      public void on_destroy() {
        Gtk.main_quit();
       }

       public HelloWorld () {

-        /* Create a new window */
-        this.window = new Gtk.Window();

-        /* When the window is given the "delete_event" signal (this is given
-         * by the window manager, usually by the "close" option, or on the
-         * titlebar), we ask it to call the delete_event () function as
-         * defined above.
-The data passed to the callback function is NULL
-         * and is ignored in the callback function. */ this.window.delete_event.connect(this.delete_event);
+        /* When the window is given the "delete_event" signal (this is given by the window manager, usually by the "close" option, or on the titlebar), we ask it to call the on_delete_event() function as defined above.
+The data passed to the callback function is NULL and is ignored in the callback function. */ this.delete_event.connect(this.on_delete_event);

         /* Here we connect the "destroy" event to a signal handler.
-         * This event occurs when we call gtk_widget_destroy() on the window,
-         * or if we return false in the "delete_event" callback. */ this.window.destroy.connect(this.destroy);
+           This event occurs when we call gtk_widget_destroy() on the window, or if we return FALSE in the "on_delete_event" callback. */ this.destroy.connect(this.on_destroy);

-        /* Sets the border width of the window. */ this.window.set_border_width(10);
+        /* Sets the border width of the window. */ this.set_border_width(10);

         /* Creates a new button with the label "Hello World". */ this.button = new Gtk.Button.with_label("Hello World");

-        /* When the button receives the "clicked" signal, it will call the
-         * function hello() passing it None as its argument.
-The hello()
-         * function is defined above. */
+        /* When the button receives the "clicked" signal, it will call the function hello() passing it None as its argument.
+The hello() function is defined above. */
         this.button.clicked.connect(this.hello);

-        /* This will cause the window to be destroyed by calling
-         * Gtk.Widget.destroy(window) when "clicked".
+        /* This will cause the window to be destroyed by calling Gtk.Widget.destroy(window) when "clicked".
 Again, the destroy
-         * signal could come from here, or the window manager. */ GLib.Signal.connect_swapped(this.button, "clicked", (GLib.Callback) destroy, this.window);
+           signal could come from here, or the window manager. */ GLib.Signal.connect_swapped(this.button, "clicked", (GLib.Callback)this.on_destroy, this);

-        /* This packs the button into the window (a GTK container). */ this.window.add(this.button);
+        /* This packs the button into the window (a GTK container). */ this.add(this.button);

-        /* The final step is to display this newly created widget. */ this.button.show();

-        /* and the window */
-        this.window.show();
       }

       public static int main(string[] args){